louvrmat000/Portfolio/Personal project portfolio.md

 ####  Jungle animals ####

 There is about 236 thousand chimpanzes in the world who breathe 25 times per minute.
 25 (breathing rate of chimpanzes) / 20 (breathing rate of humans) = 1.25.
 Since there is half tree per human: 0.5 (tree per human) x 1.25 (increase of breathing rate between chimpanzes and humans) = 0.625 (tree per chimpanze).
-236,000 (number of chimpanzes) x 0.625 (tree per chimpanze) = 147,500 or 147.5 thousand trees (for every chimpanze on earth).
+236,000 (number of chimpanzes) x 0.625 (tree per chimpanze) = 147,500 or 147.5 thousand trees (for every chimpanze on Earth).

 http://www.janegoodall.org.uk/chimpanzees/chimpanzee-central/15-chimpanzees/chimpanzee-central/21-chimp-facts

 https://sites.google.com/site/giantscience/science/biology/circulatory-system/heart/pulse-rate

-There are about 175 thousand gorillas on earth who breath 20 times per minute.
+There are about 175 thousand gorillas on Earth who breath 20 times per minute.
 Since this is the same as humans, every gorilla needs half a tree.
-175000 (number of gorrilas) x 0.5 (tree per gorilla) = 87,500 or 87.5 thousand trees are needed for every gorrila on earth.
+175000 (number of gorrilas) x 0.5 (tree per gorilla) = 87,500 or 87.5 thousand trees are needed for every gorrila on Earth.

 https://www.youtube.com/watch?v=F2XkjnNO-vA